switzerb/imposter/_posts/2020-01-12-dijkstra-two-stack.md

                 1. Pop the value stack twice, getting two operands.
                 1. Apply the operator to the operands, in the correct order.
                 1. Push the result onto the value stack.
-            1. Pop the left parenthesis from the operator stack, and discard it.
+            1. Pop the left parenthesis from the operator stack
-       1. **An operator** `currentOp`:
+       1. **An operator** `op`:
-          1. While the operator stack is not empty, and the top of the operator stack has the same or greater precedence as `currentOp`,
+          1. While the operator stack is not empty, and the top of the operator stack has the same or greater precedence as `op`,
                 1. Pop the operator from the operator stack.
                 1. Pop the value stack twice, getting two operands.
                 1. Apply the operator to the operands, in the correct order.
                 1. Push the result onto the value stack.
-          1. Push `currentOp` onto the operator stack.
+          1. Push `op` onto the operator stack.
 1. While the operator stack is not empty,
     1. Pop the operator from the operator stack.
     1. Pop the value stack twice, getting two operands.